ywCN/weather-site/README.md

 - Whenever need to reference a javascript variable in JSX, {} is required.
   - for example: `<VideoList videos={this.state.videos}/>`

+## React Event Handler
+- onChange, onCLick, onOOXX
+  - these handlers all have an `event` object

 ## Components
 - functional component: is a function produce JSX
 - class component: can aware itself when it is renderred